als244/video_tokenization/README.md

 #### Example Sequence Lengths

+Some TV Episodes:

+- *Tom and Jerry*: 8 min 51 sec; 25 fps; 960x720 => 1,750 latent frames of 60x45 visual + 27x9 audio
+    - 4,725,000 visual tokens & 425,250 audio tokens =  **5.15 million tokens**
+- *It's Always Sunny in Philadelphia*: 22 min 18 sec; 30 fps; 640x480 => 5,285 latent frames of 40x30 visual + 22x9 audio
+    - 6,342,000 visual tokens & 1,046,430 audio tokens = **7.39 million tokens**
+- *The Price is Right*: 38 min, 1 sec; 30 fps; 1280x720 => 9,010 latent frames of 80x45 visual + 22x9 audio
+    - 32,436,000 visual tokens & 1,783,980 audio tokens = **34.22 million tokens**

-###### Using the 8x16x16 continuous visual tokenizer.
-Lower compression factors (more tokens) should be used for high-action videos to retain fidelity.
-You can experiment with different compression factors using the script below; the reconstructed videos can be thought of as the machine's input.
-Garbage in => Garbage out!
+###### These are product of the 8x16x16 continuous visual tokenizer.
+Lower compression factors (more tokens) are needed for high-action videos to retain fidelity.
+You can experiment with different compression factors using the script in next section --- the reconstructed videos can be thought of as the machine's input (recall: garbage in => garbage out)!

-- 22 min 18 sec; fps 30; 480x640 => 5,285 latent frames of 30x40 visual + 9x22 audio => 6,342,000 visual tokens & 1,046,430 audio tokens;
-- 8 min 51 sec; fps 30; 960x720 => ~ 4.5 million
-- 38 min, 1 sec; fps 30; 1280x720 =>

 ## Usage